english/speculation/README.md

 ## Project Goals

 The goal of this project is to match clojure.spec as closely as possible, from design to features to API.
-There aren't, and won't be any, significant departures from clojure.spec.
+There aren't, and won't be, any significant departures from clojure.spec.

 ## Usage